Find a professional resume format

 The research is in: recruiters spend more time brushing their teeth than they do reviewing a resume.
 More specifically, an eye-tracking study conducted by TheLadders found that hiring leaders only look at a given job application for six seconds, and that means one thing—your resume format needs to make it quick and easy for employers to find the information that counts.

 In a nutshell, looks and layout matter.
-An effective resume design will utilize white space and simple design elements, like lines and bold type, to clearly delineate sections and draw recruiters’ eye to the career highlights you want to emphasize.
+An effective resume design will utilize white space and simple design elements, like lines and bold type, to clearly delineate sections and draw recruiters’ eyes to the career highlights you want to emphasize.

 What’s more, as at least a quarter of employers use an applicant tracking system (ATS) during the hiring process, it’s essential that your resume format is simple enough to pass through this screening technology and into the hands of human reviewers.

-The good news is that we’ve created hundreds of resume formats that both present your qualifications in an easy-to-read outline and tick all the ATS boxes (meaning they don’t contain the fancy flourishes and complicated tables that these solutions normally reject).
-Have a look at some of our favorite formats below or browse our full selection of resume layouts.
+The good news is that we’ve created hundreds of free resume formats that both present your qualifications in an easy-to-read outline and tick all the ATS boxes (meaning they don’t contain the fancy flourishes and complicated tables that these solutions normally reject).
+Have a look at some of our favorite formats below or browse our full selection of free resume layouts.

 - LiveCareer’s Best Resume Format